 You can view the trip notes online by clicking the image or download a pdf by clicking the following link:

 The team will have a minimum size of 5 members.
 The number of guides is determined by the team size but the normal ratio of guides to members is 1:3 for climbing Ojos del Salado route.

 Your expedition leader will be scheduled approximately six months out from the trip start.
 All of our trip leaders have extensive experience at high altitude and a proven record of safety, success and compatibility.
-Our 2018 expedition is being led by:
+Our 2018 and 2020 expeditions were led by:

 Lydia Bradey, Expedition Leader